tusharsial/tusharsial.github.io/_pages/about.md

 <div class="fade-in" markdown="1">
 ## About Me

-I am a **PhD candidate in Aerospace Engineering** at [University Name].
+I am a **final year Master's student in Aerospace Engineering** at Iowa State University.
 Since fall 2024, I have been working as a Graduate Research Assistant under [Professor Abhishek Halder](https://abhishekhalder.org/index.html), at the intersection of **Stochastic Systems, Dynamics & Control, and Optimization**.

 My enduring curiosity for control systems led me to major in Electrical and Electronics Engineering at **Birla Institute of Technology and Science (BITS) Pilani**.
 My undergraduate and master's research experiences have helped me identify my interests in bridging astrodynamics, control theory, optimization, and stochastic systems to advance **Guidance, Navigation, and Control (GNC)** architectures of space systems.